-And:They are part of the language grammar that is used to parse programs.
-They are at the core of the C# language.
+Reserved.
+These keywords cannot be used as variable identifiers or member names.
+They are part of the language grammar that is used to parse programs.

+Contextual.
 Some keywords are only special in some places (like query expressions).
-Contextual keywords are still usable as identifiers, unlike reserved keywords.Contextual
+Contextual keywords are still usable as identifiers, unlike reserved ones.Contextual

+Tokens.
 Programs are not compiled in a single step.
 They are first converted into tokens.
-We explore the concept of tokens in the C# programming language.
-Tokens are understood at the lexical level.Token
+We explore the concept of tokens.
+We understand them at the lexical level.Token